 Turquoise Jay, one of many colourful species seen on the tour.
 Photo: Jon Feenstra

-Day 2: We’ll leave early this morning for the high páramo habitats of the Cayambe-Coca Reserve at the Papallacta Pass, at about 15,000 feet of elevation and only an hour’s drive from Quito.
-On a clear day the panoramic views of the high volcanoes that surround Quito, including Cotopaxi and Antisana, are breathtaking.
-The birding at the pass is equally thrilling.
-In addition to the chance of seeing an Andean Condor, we may find such other high-elevation specialties as Variable Hawk, Rufous-bellied Seedsnipe, the endemic Ecuadorian Hillstar, Andean Tit-Spinetail, Many-striped Canastero, Bar-winged and Stout-billed Cinclodes, and Plumbeous Sierra-Finch.
-We’ll spend the morning birding here and in the high temperate forest east of the pass in search of mixed-species flocks of tanagers.
-We’ll take an afternoon break at the cosy Guango Lodge, where the big show is put on at an array of hummingbird feeders.
-Such fabulous hummers as the impossibly proportioned Sword-billed Hummingbird visit frequently.
-Others, such as Tourmaline Sunangel, Mountain Velvetbreast, Long-tailed Sylph, and Mountain Avocetbill, are all possible as well.
+Day 3: This morning we drive for less than an hour from the hotel to the high páramo habitats of the Cayambe-Coca National Park at the Papallacta Pass, at nearly 15,000 feet of elevation.
+Birding at the pass and above gives us another gry at some mountain specialities, most particularly Rufous-bellied Seedsnipe, but also Variable Hawk, Andean Tit-Spinetail, Chestnut-winged and Stout-billed Cinclodes, and Plumbeous Sierra-Finch.
+We’ll spend some of the morning birding here before descending the Amazonian slope to the forested grounds of Guango Lodge, where we’ll have lunch and walk some trails.
+The big show is put on at an array of hummingbird feeders off the front porch.
+Such fabulous hummers as the impossibly proportioned Sword-billed Hummingbird visit occasionally.
+Others, such as Tourmaline Sunangel, Chestnut-breasted Coronet, Long-tailed Sylph, and Glowing Puffleg, are all possible as well.
 We’ll spend part of the afternoon on the grounds watching the hummingbirds and checking the adjacent river for Torrent Duck and White-capped Dipper.
-Then we’ll continue our journey downslope to Cabañas San Isidro, only an hour and a half away, making a stop or two for such roadside attractions as White-tipped Swift and Vermilion Flycatcher.
+Then we’ll continue our journey downslope to Cabañas San Isidro, only an hour and a half away, possibly making a stop or two for such roadside attractions as Red-breasted Meadowlark and Vermilion Flycatcher.
 We’ll arrive at Cabañas San Isidro in the late afternoon with time to settle in before we’re treated to quite possibly the best cooking in Ecuador.
 Night at Cabañas San Isidro.

-Day 6: After birding the grounds of the lodge until lunch, we’ll begin our return and our ascent.
-As we make the three-hour drive back to Guango Lodge, we may stop briefly along the way for a little birding and scenery.
+Day 7: After birding the grounds of the lodge until lunch, we’ll begin our return and our ascent.
+As we make the three-and-a-half-hour drive back to Guango Lodge, we may stop briefly along the way for a little birding and scenery.
 We’ll arrive at the lodge in time for some afternoon hummingbird watching, perhaps a quick walk around the grounds for that must-be-somewhere Gray-breasted Mountain-Toucan, and dinner.
 Night at Guango Lodge.